 Obtaining an Archaeological Authority

 There are four application forms for the different types of archaeological authority, each of which has an accompanying guide to assist in their completion.
 These forms are provided in a PDF version for either electronic completion (preferred) or to print out for manual completion.
 For electronic completion, download the form, save it to your computer, and after you have completed it email to one of the addresses provided below.
 Please ensure that your Adobe Acrobat Reader is versions 6.0 or higher to ensure full functionality (https://acrobat.adobe.com/nz/en/acrobat/pdf-reader.html).

 Your application must be completed in full (i.e. you cannot refer to other documents in place of providing an answer) otherwise your application may not be accepted.
 This is important as the application form is the legal document whereas the supporting documentation is not.
 It is also important as an indication that the applicant has read the supporting documentation.

 The completed form plus any accompanying pages and reports may be received in electronic or hard copy format.
 Electronic applications must be legible, and maps and plans provided in colour at a minimum of 400dpi.
 To email an application click on the appropriate office email link provided below.
-Please note that these emails must be no larger than 10MB, and have “AUTHORITY APPLICATION” typed in the subject line.
-For any applications larger than 10MB, click on the "large files" link next to the appropriate office email address and upload your files.
+Please note that these emails must be no larger than 25MB, and have “AUTHORITY APPLICATION” typed in the subject line.
+For any applications larger than 25MB, click on the "large files" link next to the appropriate office email address and upload your files.

 It is important that the email addresses provided below are used for new applications only, and not for general correspondence.
-Hard copy applications can be posted to the relevant Heritage New Zealand office (see Guides A, B, C & D for contact details).
+Hard copy applications can be posted to the relevant Heritage New Zealand office (see Guides A and B for contact details).

 The relevant email addresses are as follows:

 - For the Northland area (Far North, Kaipara, Whangarei): applicationNA; large files Northland